rabbitmq/rabbitmq-website/site/tutorials/tutorial-four-spring-amqp.md

-Compile as usual (see [tutorial one](tutorial-one-spring-amqp.html) for maven compilation and executing the options from the jar.
+Compile as usual (see [tutorial one](tutorial-one-spring-amqp.html) for maven compilation and executing the options from the jar).

 <pre class="lang-bash">
 ./mvnw clean package